lseek-versent/azure-auth-proxy/README.md

 Client (browser for the case of AWS console login):
     `GET` some service URL
 Service:
-    302 to Azure with login related parameters (mainly the SAML auth request)
+    302 to IDP with login related parameters (mainly the SAML auth request)
 Client:
-    Auth with Azure
+    Auth with IDP
-Azure:
+IDP:
     Return an HTML form which when submitted will tell the service client has been authenticated.

-The `azureSaml.py` module returns this HTML form to the `authAwsConsole.py` module which returns this back to the client browser.
+The `azureSaml.py` and `pingSaml.py` modules return this HTML form to the corresponding `authAwsConsole.py` module which returns this back to the client browser.
 But when the browser submits this form *if the auth server hostname is NOT of the form \*.amazon.com then the AWS service rejects the response*, claiming no SAML response was provided to it.

 If, however, the auth server hostname *IS* of the form \*.amazon.com, the AWS service accepts it.
 CORS?
 Unfortunately, I don't understand enough of web design